Hire a Top Fort Lauderdale Car Accident Lawyer to Fight for You

 - Accident Investigation & Evidence Collection: Your accident lawyer should also investigate the accident and collect relevant evidence.
 This procedure would include examining the scene of the incident, obtaining any photographic evidence, obtaining witness statements, and obtaining and evaluating any police reports.

-- Evaluation of Injuries and Overall Case: A Fort Lauderdale car accident lawyer can also evaluate your potential compensation for injuries through review of medical records.
+- Evaluation of Injuries and Overall Case: Fort Lauderdale auto accident lawyers can also evaluate your potential compensation for injuries through review of medical records.
 An attorney may also retain experts on your behalf to support your claim further.
 In conjunction with accident investigation and evidence collection, this will allow the attorney to evaluate your overall case.

 - Filing Lawsuit and Litigating Case: Depending on the strength of the case and the status of settlement negotiations, you and your attorney may opt to file a lawsuit and pursue litigation.
 The statute of limitations for most Florida auto accidents is four years from the date of the accident.
 If a victim dies as a result of the crash, the statute of limitations for a wrongful death claim is two years from the date of death.